codl/forget/README.markdown

 it lives at <https://forget.codl.fr>

-you can run your own if you want to, youll need postgresql and rabbitmq and python 3.6+
+you can run your own if you want to, youll need postgresql and redis and python 3.6+

-youll also need redis probably unless you wanna set the rate limiter to use the in-memory store, which doesnt work if you have more than one web process

 ```
 $ # set up virtualenv (recommended)